olimorris/pyscoutfm/README.md

 ## :video_game: Generating a Scout Report

-To it simple, let's quickly generate a scouting report from the command line.
+Let's get down to business and show you how quickly you can generate a scouting report for your current squad from the command line.

-1. Firstly, and for reference, to see a list of the commands and options available to you at any step of the way with PyScoutFM, append `--help` to a command:
+1. Firstly, and for reference, to see a list of the commands and options available to you at any step of the way with PyScoutFM, append `--help` to a [command](#rocket-commands):

 ```
 pyscoutfm generate --help